Neuroimaging module I: Modern neuroimaging methods of investigation of the human brain in health and disease

 The course will include a description of the acquisition and analysis tools to study brain structure, function and connectivity.
 Upon successful completion of the course, students will have developed a broad knowledge of how modern neuroimaging techniques and their application improve our understanding of brain functions and discorders.

-Prerequisite for this course is MATLAB skills.
+Prerequisite for this course are MATLAB skills.

 Please note that the module "I" is interwined with module "C" (Clinical neuroscience).
 Both course modules can be taken together, but also separately.